 Is it worth buying the Helsinki Card if you have just one day in Helsinki?

-The Helsinki Card is a discount card gives you free admission to over 25 of Helsinki’s tourist attractions as well as a free bus tour of the city.
+The Helsinki Card is a discount card that gives you free admission to over 25 of Helsinki’s tourist attractions as well as a free bus tour of the city.
 At 44 EUR for a one-day card, it is expensive, and as I was spending just one day in Helsinki I felt that I would not get value out of the card.

 However, depending on how long you are in port for and where you plan to visit, you might arrive at a different conclusion.
 Think about where you might be able to visit and how much individual tickets and transport will cost compared with the cost of the Helsinki Card.